metabolism/wordpress-bundle/README.md

 The philosophy is not the same, Ekino use Symfony to manipulate Wordpress database.
 Plus the last release was in 2015...

 ## Is Wordpress classic theme bad ?

-We don't want to judge anyone, it's more like a code philosophy, once you go Symfony you can't go back.
+It's more like a code philosophy, once you go Symfony you can't go back.

 Plus the security is a requirement for us and Wordpress failed to provide something good because of it's huge usage.

 ## Roadmap

-* Create Symfony recipe
-* Provide more samples
+* More samples
-* Woo-commerce Provider rework
+* Woo-commerce Provider rewrite
 * Global maintenance mode for multi-site
 * Unit tests